DavideR95/CAGE/README.md

 ## Building
 Make sure you have the `cmake` version >= 3.5 and `make` utilities installed.
+Note: you need an Intel processor compatible with (at least) AVX2.

 After choosing the algorithm variant, issue these commands:
 ```bash